-If you happened to read my blog post last week about Portland, yes on my Portland trip we took a day tour to Kennebunkport.
+If you read my blog post last week about Portland, you'll recall that during my trip to Portland, we took a day tour of Kennebunkport.
 About 40 minutes from Portland in southern Maine, Kennebunkport is an idyllic coastal town.
-A picturesque, breezy town with beautiful waterfronts, cascading narrow roads, gorgeous houses.
-Visiting Kennbungkport can make anyone happy, whether you want to rent a bike or sail in the water, eat lobster, walk in the beautiful square with melting ice cream, or wind shopping in the colorful stores and boutiques.
+A picturesque, breezy town with beautiful waterfronts, cascading narrow roads, and gorgeous houses.
+Visiting Kennebunkport can make anyone happy, whether you want to rent a bike, sail on the water, eat lobster, stroll through the beautiful square with melting ice cream, or shop in the colorful stores and boutiques.

 What to do

-Experience the spirit of Dock Square - The lifeline and spirit of Kennebunkport is the Dock square with plenty of eating choices, lobster roll to natural ice cream with ample of a great eatery.
+Experience the spirit of Dock Square - The lifeline and heart of Kennebunkport is Dock Square, offering a diverse range of dining options, from lobster rolls to natural ice cream, and a multitude of excellent eateries.
 Explore one-of-a-kind shopping and art galleries.
 Don't forget to click a photo with the Kennebunkport sign on the Lanigan Bridge.
-Touristy but worth clicking.
+It is touristy but worth clicking.

-Cape Porpoise - If Dock square is the spirit of Kennebunkport then Cape Porpoise is the Solace of Kennebunkport.
-A quint escape with gorgeous waterfront, the best view of the Goat Island lighthouse with few eating spots cape Porpoise is a fishing village with a wide spread of views, floating boathouses, narrow roads, and whatnot.
+Cape Porpoise - If Dock Square is the spirit of Kennebunkport, then Cape Porpoise is the Solace of Kennebunkport.
+A quiet escape with a gorgeous waterfront, the best view of the Goat Island lighthouse, with few eating spots.
+Cape Porpoise is a fishing village with a wide spread of views, floating boathouses, narrow roads, and whatnot.

-Walker's point - Walker's point is truly depicted as a quintessential coastal Maine Charm.
-You can take a drive and there are stopping points where you can park your car or bike and take a glimpse of deep blue water with rugged coast along with the gorgeous homes as well as former president George Bush's vacation home.
-Don't miss out and stop at The St. Ann's church lookout point to watch the sailboats.
+Walker's Point—Walker's Point is truly depicted as a quintessential coastal Maine Charm.
+You can take a drive, and there are stopping points where you can park your car or bike and take a glimpse of deep blue water and rugged coast, along with gorgeous homes and former president George Bush's vacation home.
+Don't miss out; stop at St. Ann's Church lookout point to watch the sailboats.

-Seashore Trolley Museum - Riding through history back on time with the guide in the vintage trolley is fun, learning, and relaxing.
-Featuring and displaying trolleys, buses of a bygone era in the huge ground with a walkable area.
-You can also visit the gift shop with lots of collectibles and books, etc. One of the fine places to go with family and kids.
+Seashore Trolley Museum - Riding through history back in time with a guide in a vintage trolley is a fun, educational, and relaxing experience.
+It features and displays trolleys and buses of a bygone era on huge grounds with a walkable area.
+You can also visit the gift shop, which offers a variety of collectibles, books, and more.
+It is one of the fine places to go with family and kids.

 ReplyDelete